-R.E. in the curriculum
+R.E. in the Curriculum

-Religious Education is statutory and a necessary part of the pupils’ education.
-Many of our pupils go onto college to study courses for work within the service industry and this course gives them a good insight into the different people they will meet in the world of work.
+Religious Education is statutory and a vital part of a pupil’s education.
+Many of our pupils go on to college to study courses for work within the service industry, for example and this course gives them a good insight into the different people they will meet in the world of work.

 Two whole school assemblies are held every week.
 The assembly on a Monday morning focuses on current and religious issues likely to affect us as a whole school.
 Many of these assemblies have a religious influence and in the main that influence will be Christian.
 Our Friday Praise Assembly celebrates being a successful school together and celebrates awards won that week.